Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

-In Section \ref{Quasi-interpolant}, we give definitions of Besov type spaces $\BO$ of of functions with bounded mixed modulus of smoothness, in particular, spaces $\Ba$ and $\Bab$, and prove theorems on quasi-interpolation representation by B-spline series, with relevant discrete equivalent quasi-norms.
-In Section \ref{Sampling recovery}, we construct linear sampling algorithms on sparse grids of the form \eqref{eq[L_n(f)]} for function classes $\Ua$ and $\Uab$, and prove upper bounds for the error of recovery by these algorithms.
-In Section \ref{Optimality}, we prove the sparsity and asymptotic optimality of the linear sampling algorithms constructed in Section \ref{Sampling recovery}, for the quantities $\varrho_n(\Ua, L_q(\IId))$, $r_n(\Ua, L_q(\IId))$ and $\varrho_n(\Uab, L_q(\IId))$, $r_n(\Uab, L_q(\IId))$, and establish their asymptotic orders.
-In Section \ref{Sampling recovery in Bg}, we extend the investigations of Sections \ref{Sampling recovery} and \ref{Optimality} to the quantities $r_n(\Uab, W^\gamma_q(\IId))$ and $\varrho_n(\Uab, W^\gamma_q(\IId))$ for $\gamma > 0$.
-In Section \ref{Numerical integration}, we discuss the problem of optimal cubature formulas for numerical integration in terms of $i_n(\Ua)$ and $i_n(\Uab)$.
+The present paper is organized as follows.
+In Section \ref{Quasi-interpolant}, we give definitions of Besov type spaces $\BO$ of functions with bounded mixed modulus of smoothness, in particular, spaces $\Bab$ and $\Ba$, and prove theorems on quasi-interpolation representation by B-spline series, with relevant discrete equivalent quasi-norms.
+In Section \ref{Sampling recovery}, we construct linear sampling algorithms on sparse grids of the form \eqref{eq[L_n(f)]} for function classes $\Uab$ and $\Ua$, and prove upper bounds for the error of recovery by these algorithms.
+In Section \ref{Optimality}, we prove the sparsity and asymptotic optimality of the linear sampling algorithms constructed in Section \ref{Sampling recovery}, for the quantities $r_n(\Uab, L_q(\IId))$ and $r_n(\Ua, L_q(\IId))$, and establish their asymptotic orders.
+In Section \ref{Sampling recovery in Bg}, we extend the investigations of Sections \ref{Sampling recovery} and \ref{Optimality} to the quantities $r_n(\Uab, W^\gamma_q(\IId))$ for $\gamma > 0$.
+In Section \ref{Numerical integration}, we discuss the problem of optimal cubature formulas for numerical integration in terms of $i_n(\Uab)$ and $i_n(\Ua)$.